tasosalvas/spdiu/README.md

 - Safety backups give you a chance to un-wreck your save if you fat-finger it

-## Display Profile and Game data

-Get overviews of every single thing stored in your save data.

-## Cheat like it's 1989

-Βless your next run with one out of a selection of care packages, or downright edit in that upgraded armor you wanted.

-It's your game, after all!

 ## Check for updates or download older versions

 On github releases, just pick your version.